 Non-CO2 Greenhouse Gas Emissions*1

-Emissions of greenhouse gases other than CO2 were 6,900 tons in fiscal 2011, a 600 ton reduction compared with the previous fiscal year.
-The major factors behind this reduction were the decrease in production, introduction of processing equipment, and changes in processing methods*1.
+Emissions of greenhouse gases other than CO2 were 6,900 tons in fiscal 2012, a 300 ton increase compared with the previous fiscal year.
+The major factor behind this increase was a change in the type of gas consumption owing to a change in production item.

 - *1 Primarily sulfur hexafluoride (SF6) and perfluorocarbons (PFCs)